linkuri267/hpsc-baremetal/README.md

 Drivers:

+* Driver for Cadence UART
+* Driver for ARM GIC-500
+* Driver for ARM NVIC
 * Driver for ARM MMU-500
 * Driver for ARM DMA-330 (credit: based on Linux driver)
 * Driver for HPSC Mailbox